Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Numerical results

-\subsection{Simulation setup}
+\subsubsection{Simulation setup}

 The proposed framework is tested on the 10-bus Kron reduced IEEE New England 39-bus system, for which unaltered droop coefficients are provided in \cite{Wenqi}.
-Here, $t_f$ = 5s, and the simulation interval is $0.01\rm{s}$ leading to a total number of steps per episode $T=500$.
+Here, the control horizon is $0.05\rm{s}$ and the simulation interval is $0.01\rm{s}$, leading to a total number of steps per episode $T=500$.
 Consistently with Ref.~\cite{sahu2024}, the window length is set to $d = 6$ and the ensemble of detection timesteps is therefore $\mathcal{T}_d : = \{ 6, 12, \cdots, 498\} $.
 Initial conditions are constructed by superimposing disturbances onto the equilibrium state.
 Disturbances are sampled from $\mathcal{U}(-0.2, 0.2)$ for both the phase and frequency.
 The same initial condition is used in MARL and offline defender training.
-In the adversary reward (Eq.~\ref{eq:r_a_all}), $c_s = 0.1$ to avoid large training reward values and stabilize the training process.
-The reward for a successful defense and the penalty for being captured are given as $r = -p = 0.1$, and $c_{w}$ is set to $100$.
-We use the Ray library with TensorFlow to train MARL using the proximal policy optimization (PPO) algorithm \cite{moritz2018ray}, where the entropy coefficient and the clip range are set to $0.01$ and $0.2$, respectively.
-The LSTM is the same as the one described in ref.~\cite{sahu2024} and uses 100 units.
+In the adversary reward function, we set $c_s = 0.1$ to avoid large training reward values for stabilizing the training process.
+The reward for a successful defense and the penalty for being captured are given as $r = -p = 0.1$, and $c_{\text{wup}}$ is set to $100$.
+The entropy coefficient and the clip range are set to $0.01$ and $0.2$, respectively.
+The LSTM is the same as the one described in Ref.~\cite{sahu2024} and uses 100 units.
 The policy neural networks of the adversary and defender contain two hidden layers, each consisting of $256$ neurons with a hyperbolic tangent ($\tanh$) activation function.
-The train-batch and mini-batch sizes are set to $10^5$ and $128$, respectively.
 The learning rate is set to $10^{-4}$, and the rollout fragment length is set to $500$.
-We implement the simulations using the high performance computing (HPC) system in parallel across multiple nodes with multiple CPU cores.